zaicodes/blingz-accessories/README.md

 ### Images

 I used Midjourney to create pictures of models wearing jewelry and to generate photos of jewelry products for the shop page.
+For the logo design I used Canva to design the logo of the website.

 ## Features